Skip to main content

 In some cases, Fortify may charge a flat application fee when you apply.
 This fee will allows you to explore your options without any financial commitment.

 If you decide to accept a loan through Fortify's platform and sign it, there may be an origination fee as part of your loan, in addition to any interest.
 This origination fee could vary depending on your state of residency, your educational institution, and other details specific to the loan you're requesting.
-Typically, Fortify’s standard loans include a 5% origination fee.
+Typically, loans offered through Fortify include a 5% origination fee.

 If your origination fee is included in the loan amount, the fee will be factored into the Annual Percentage Rate (APR), spreading its cost across the term of your loan.